top of page

 Europe

 PSD3 and PSR aim to harmonise payments across the EU, but local rules continue to diverge.
 Nearly half of operators have identified Europe as the most complex region for local payment method coverage.
+Understanding these nuances is essential for operators looking to expand.

 Germany